adamwulf/PageCollectionView/README.md

 ![Page Collection Sample Gif](PageCollectionViewSample.gif)

-This is a UICollectionView based layout based on [Loose Leaf(https://getlooseleaf.com) app.
+This is a UICollectionView based layout based on [Loose Leaf](https://getlooseleaf.com) app.
 Loose Leaf's navigation has a number of other feature's I'd like to eventually implement here as well.
 When I built Loose Leaf originally, UICollectionViews didn't exist yet (ack!), so it's been a lot of fun rebuilding some of the interactions with much simpler and cleaner code!

 ![Loose Leaf Sample Gif](LooseLeafSample.gif)

+# Dependencies

+This uses [MMToolbox](https://github.com/adamwulf/MMToolbox) for binary search of NSArray.